Human Rights and Labor Practices

 Respect for freedom of association through the Welfare Committee and open communication

 Oversight of human rights and labour standards is under the supervision of the Board of Directors, with support from the Corporate Governance and Sustainability Committee in reviewing policies, strategies, and sustainability (ESG) risk issues, as well as the Audit and Risk Management Committee in overseeing legal compliance, internal control systems, and whistleblowing mechanisms.
-Management is responsible for implementing the policies, integrating human rights issues into risk management and operations, and monitoring and evaluating performance on an ongoing basis.
-In addition, the Company requires and expects suppliers and business partners to comply with human rights and labour requirements through the Vendor and Business Partner Code of Conduct in order to promote consistent standards throughout the supply chain.
+Management is responsible for integrating human rights issues into risk management processes, as well as for the ongoing management, monitoring and evaluation of related performance.
+Employees are responsible for day-to-day implementation in strict compliance with the Company’s policies, procedures and operational plans, in line with the context of each function or department.
+They are also responsible for reporting any human rights and labour standards risks that may arise to management or relevant departments.

 To raise awareness, the Company communicated the policies and practices related to human rights to 100 percent of employees, including key policies such as the Code of Business Ethics, Human Resource Management Policy, and Vendor and Business Partner Code of Conduct.
 The Company is also developing a standalone Human Rights Policy and has provided specialized training for supervisors to strengthen their capabilities in managing and promoting respect for human rights within the organization.